-A successful venture in Grand Canyon has introduced bike rental opportunities to promote bicycle use within the South Rim Village area.
+A successful venture in Grand Canyon has introduced bike rental opportunities to promote bicycle use in the park.
 A new bike share service has begun at San Antonio Missions, a cooperative project with the City.
 The transit systems at Glacier, Grand Canyon, Bryce Canyon, Rocky Mountain, and Zion offer bicycle racks on buses for transport within the park.